PoOnesNerfect/jlf/README.md

 - `value={color}`: sets the color of the value
 - `str={color}`: sets the color of the string data type
 - `syntax={color}`: sets the color of the syntax characters
-- `json`: print the json value as json
+- `json`: print the json value as json; this is the default and only available format, so you don't have to specify it
 - `compact`: print in a single line
 - `level`: color the level based on the level (debug = green, info = cyan)